• Jump to filter facets

 Provenance

-Provenance information shows the trail an object has made before it came at the current location.
-It can contain information about previous owners to technical processing information.
+Provenance information entails an object's journey before it came to the current location.
+It can contain information about previous owners and/or information on data processing.
 This provenance data is often incomplete.

 Provenance data table